ririxd/sample-programs--py-db-sqlite3-/README.md

 ## Notes

-This repository is intended for academic project use and may include multiple versions of the same lab activity in different folders.
+This repository was made out of academic experimetnts and may include multiple versions of the same lab activity in different folders.
+Users may use this repository as a start-up reference.